MehmetAzizYirik/HYDIST/README.md

 The algorithm relies on a combinatorial problem called "stars and bars" problem from mathematics.
 For instance, to calculate all the (a,b,c) triplets of the equation 'a+b+c=12', "stars and bars" approach is used.
 The method consider all the non-negative integer triplets satisfying the equation.
 To understand "stars and bars" problem in a [theoretical way](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics)).

 In this chemical problem, the algorithm calculates all the n-tuples (n indicates the number of non hydrogen atoms) for a given number of atoms and hydrogens.
 In this problem, "stars and bars" methods is restricted by the valences of the atoms.
+For this class, it takes a [IMolecularFormula] (http://cdk.github.io/cdk/2.2/docs/api/org/openscience/cdk/interfaces/IMolecularFormula.html) as an input and returns a list of [IAtomContainers] (http://cdk.github.io/cdk/2.2/docs/api/org/openscience/cdk/interfaces/IAtomContainer.html) as the output.
+These atomcontainers are with the set implicit hydrogens- all the possible hydrogen distributions to the atoms.

 ## Download Source Code